codex-iter/join-us/README.md

 	Push it to a repository in your Github account in the following format.

-	- Repository should be named 'project-euler' so something similar
+	- Repository should be named 'project-euler' or something similar
 	- Filenames should have proper extensions.
 (Yeah, we know)
 	- Filenames should be numbered according to problem number.
 	- Add the question statement as comments on top of your solution.